Monday, Aug. 21 – Friday, Aug. 25 – Candidate qualifying period for municipal candidates

 Click here to visit the Floyd County Board of Elections’ website.

-Once finalized as early voting locations, you may vote at either location during any of the given hours on any available day (even if it is not your own designated precinct).
+If you vote early in person, you may vote at any of these three locations during any of the given hours on any available day (even if it is not your own designated precinct).
 A photo ID (such as your Georgia driver’s license, passport, or state identification card) is required to vote.

 Click here for information about early voting from the county elections board’s website and here to see these early voting locations and hours on the Secretary of State’s website

-You may vote by mail in the Nov.
-7 election if you choose.
+You may vote by mail if you choose.
 You do not need a reason or excuse to vote by mail, and a request can be submitted online, by email, by mail, by fax, or in person.
-Oct.
-27 is the last day to submit a request for an absentee ballot for the election.

 A photo ID (such as your Georgia driver’s license, passport, or state identification card) is required to request and cast an absentee ballot.